 Appendix I — Table of Acronyms, Terms and Constants

-TYCHOS = the term I chose for my cosmic model which, of course, is heavily inspired by Tycho Brahe’s model.
-The final “S” stands for my first name, Simon — since I humbly consider to have completed Brahe’s work.
+TYCHOS = the name I chose for my cosmic model which, of course, is heavily based on Tycho Brahe’s geoheliocentric model.
+The final “S” stands for my first name, Simon — since I humbly consider to have completed Brahe’s unjustly sidelined work.

-Tychosium : the interactive planetarium developed by myself and IT-programmer Patrik Holmqvist.
+Tychosium : the interactive 3D simulator of our Solar System developed by IT-programmer Patrik Holmqvist and Simon Shack.

 The PVP constant: the percentage-ratio of Earth’s orbital speed in relation to the Sun’s orbital speed : 0.00149326 %.

 (The Sun travels at 107226km/h — whereas Earth moves, in the opposed direction, at 1.601169 km/h.)

 TGY = TYCHOS Great Year = 25344 solar years = the time period for the Earth to complete one PVP orbit

 ACP = Annual Constant of Precession = 51.1363 arcseconds.
 This is the TYCHOS-computed, true angular amount by which the stars are drifting (Eastwards in relation to the Sun) each year, as a consequence of Earth’s 1.6 km/h motion around its PVP orbit.

 TMSP = our Moon’s True Mean Synodic Period = 29.22 days.
 This is the TYCHOS-computed, true average synodic period of our Moon.
 The synodic periods of all our Solar System's planets are 'round' multiples of 29.22 days.